Brainsmatics/MorphoGen/README.md

 # MorphoGen

-## Overview
+Efficient Unconditional Generation of Long-Range Projection Neuronal Morphology via a Global-to-Local Framework.
+Paper is [here](www.baidu.com).
+Code is almost one-click runnable.
-Here we introduce the environment dependencies, datasets used, file description, and the code execution.
+Below we introduce the environment dependencies, file description, datasets used, and the code execution.

 ## Dependencies
-python==3.8.5
-pytorch==1.8.2
-torchvision==0.9.2
-cudatoolkit==11.1
+python==3.8.5, pytorch==1.8.2, torchvision==0.9.2, cudatoolkit==11.1

+See `requirements.txt` for detailed environment specifications.

+## File Description
+- `sub_process.py`: Converts raw SWC files to standardized point cloud data.
+- `distort.py`: Distorts true branches to learn the mapping back to original state.
+- `DDPM_train.py`: Trains the denoising diffusion probabilistic model to predict global structures.
+- `Auxiliary_train.py`: Trains the auxiliary CNN networks to optimize the local structures.
+- `morphology_gen.py`: Generates new morphology point clouds and converts into SWC files.

 ## Dataset
 Neuron data is sourced from the study: